flamelily-bluescsi/bluescsi/uk.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
+note: true
 ---
+&#9940; PLEASE DON'T PURCHASE (any BlueSCSI Desktop V2) IF YOU CANNOT WAIT AT LEAST 2 WEEKS FOR DISPATCH.
+Apologies, but Chinese New Year has not helped.
+DB25 V2, Powerbook V2 and all V1 are still available and IN Stock &#9940;

 {% include region.md %}